robertocolabene/BBModules/README.md

 #### Attention
 NEED a developer for linux.<br>
 The developer will be always the same but he can't public the source code.
 Obviously he will have all my modules for free. <br>
-Thanks to Jeremy for the help.
+Thanks to Jeremy for the help with mac environment.

 ### To do
 - rename some functions<br>